Gauged Quintessence: Quantum corrections

 \section{Quantum corrections}

 Calculating quantum corrections to the quintessence potential, using the functional method \cite{PhysRevD.7.1888,Jackiw:1974cv,Doran:2002bc}, is in order.
-The dark energy behavior of the quintessence scalar depends on the potential, and we have to make sure the right property is preserved in the new model even at the quantum corrected level.
+The dark energy behavior of the quintessence scalar depends on the potential, and we have to ensure the right property is preserved even at the quantum corrected level.